 Crew Resource Management (CRM) is simply defined as the application of the principles of human factors.
 Just Culture has the intention to create or enhance awareness of ‘Just Culture’ as a safety performance improvement of the organisation.

-This course is devoted to a detailed analysis of those human factors that can best optimizing human performance and reduce human error.
+This course is devoted to a detailed analysis of those human factors that can best optimise human performance and reduce human error.
 It embraces those variables that influence individual, team, or crew performance.

 An interest in achieving increased knowledge in the understanding of Human Factors related to aviation and the concepts of Crew Resource Managemen,t as it applies to the different working environments in aviation, is an important pre-requisite.